Tronde/podman-demo/README.md

 There are three user stories for this demo.

-**Story 1:** Some user needs to build a container image by extending some base image to provide a custom container image that will serve an application.
+**Story 1:** Some user needs to build a container image by extending some base image to create a custom container image that will serve an application.

 **Story 2:** Teams should be able to run containers and pods in a rootless Podman environment.
-The containerized applications should be able to store data persistently in databases or local file systems.
+The containerized applications should be able to store data persistently in databases and local file systems.

-**Story 3:** System administrators need to inspect container images, check logs of running containers, and need access to troubleshooting resources in order to support their application teams.

 Based on these stories the demo addresses use cases to build, deploy, integrate and test containers.
 With an automation first mindset the demo focus on using Ansible for the different use cases.